Mahmud Shah III of Johor: Dissolution of Johor

-By the early 19th century, the Pahang and Riau-Lingga began to break up from Johor.
+By the early 19th century, Pahang and Riau-Lingga began to break away from Johor.
 Based in Lingga, Mahmud Shah III exercised little power over the Johor Sultanate.
 This enabled the emergence of a number of powerful chiefs from the same family, such as Temenggong Abdul Rahman (great great grandson of Abdul Jalil Shah IV, second cousins once removed to Mahmud Shah III) and Tun Abdul Majid (grandson of Abdul Jalil Shah IV and first cousins once removed to Mahmud Shah III).
-Installed in 1806, the Temenggong had de facto control over Johor mainland, Singapore and the islands in the Riau Archipelago.
+Installed in 1806, the Temenggong had de facto control over the Johor mainland, Singapore and the islands in the Riau Archipelago.
 While in Pahang, Bendahara Tun Abdul Majid became increasingly independent and began carrying the title 'Raja Bendahara' ('King Grand Vizier') of the dominion, following the weakening control from the capital.

-This development had resulted in the sultanate's constituent parts effectively became principalities, and the cultural unity that had hitherto existed between the Malay Peninsula and the islands of Riau-Lingga was gradually destroyed.
+This development had resulted in the sultanate's constituent parts effectively becoming principalities, and the cultural unity that had existed between the Malay Peninsula and the islands of Riau-Lingga gradually being destroyed.

 Death

-Mahmud Shah III died at Fort Tanna, Bukit Chengah, Lingga on 12 January 1811 and was buried at Masjid Jamie', Daik, Lingga without having named a successor and having had issue, two sons by commoners, and two daughters.
+Mahmud Shah III died at Fort Tanna, Bukit Chengah, Lingga on 12 January 1811 and was buried at Masjid Jamie', Daik, Lingga.
+He died without having named a successor.

-A succession dispute arose between his sons, later ended when the Bugis seized the throne for his younger son, Tengku Abdul Rahman and crowned him in Riau as the next sultan.
+A succession dispute arose between his sons which later ended when the Bugis seized the throne for his younger son, Tengku Abdul Rahman and crowned him in Riau as the next sultan.